canonical/ubuntu-core-docs/docs/en/seeding-classic-image.md

 !!!
 Note:
           You should only seed snaps that are available in the store the image points at.
 Otherwise the snap cannot be updated in the running system.
-(The core snap is always available in every store. )
+(The core snap is always available in every store.)

 You can download both the snap and its assertion file with a single command.
-When the snap is published in a brand store, you need to know the store ID.
+When the snap is published in a Brand Store, you need to know the store ID.
-The default behavior  downloads from the stable channel of the store.
+The default behaviour downloads from the stable channel of the store.
 You can optionally download from any channel.
 You can also download a snap (and its assertion) by specifying the snap’s revision (if the snap is not published on a channel, you can only download it by revision if you are the snap uploader or a collaborator).

-Download the latest revision from the stable channel of the global store as
+Download the latest revision from the stable channel of the global snap store as
 follows:

     snap download SNAPNAME

-Download the latest revision from the stable channel of a brand store (where the store ID is “my-brand-store”) as follows:
+Download the latest revision from the stable channel of a Brand Store (where the store ID is “my-brand-store”) as follows:

     UBUNTU_STORE_ID=my-brand-store snap download SNAPNAME